visgl/loaders.gl/modules/tables/README.md

-# @loaders.gl/draco
+# @loaders.gl/tables

 [loaders.gl](https://uber-web.github.io/loaders.gl/#/docs) is a collection of framework independent 3D and geospatial parsers and encoders.

-This module contains loader and writer for Draco compressed meshes and point clouds.
+This module contains loaders for textual, potentially tabular formats like CSV, JSON, XML.